micro/network/README.md

 # Micro Network

-An open protocol for Micro services.
+An open network for Micro services.

 ## Overview